Brahman Capital Corp. Acquires 455,267 Shares of Green Dot Co. (NYSE:GDOT)

-Brahman Capital Corp. grew its holdings in Green Dot Co.
-(NYSE:GDOT) by 44.3% during the second quarter, according to the company in its most recent Form 13F filing with the SEC.
-The institutional investor owned 1,481,887 shares of the financial services provider’s stock after purchasing an additional 455,267 shares during the quarter.
+Brahman Capital Corp. increased its position in shares of Green Dot Co.
+(NYSE:GDOT) by 44.3% during the 2nd quarter, according to its most recent Form 13F filing with the Securities & Exchange Commission.
+The firm owned 1,481,887 shares of the financial services provider’s stock after acquiring an additional 455,267 shares during the quarter.
 Green Dot comprises about 5.1% of Brahman Capital Corp.’s investment portfolio, making the stock its 7th largest position.
-Brahman Capital Corp. owned 2.71% of Green Dot worth $69,426,000 at the end of the most recent quarter.
+Brahman Capital Corp. owned approximately 2.71% of Green Dot worth $69,426,000 at the end of the most recent reporting period.

-Green Dot (NYSE:GDOT) last announced its quarterly earnings data on Tuesday, August 3rd.
-The financial services provider reported $0.68 earnings per share (EPS) for the quarter, beating analysts’ consensus estimates of $0.24 by $0.44.
-The company had revenue of $357.94 million for the quarter, compared to the consensus estimate of $312.45 million.
+Green Dot (NYSE:GDOT) last issued its earnings results on Tuesday, August 3rd.
+The financial services provider reported $0.68 EPS for the quarter, beating analysts’ consensus estimates of $0.24 by $0.44.
 Green Dot had a return on equity of 6.81% and a net margin of 1.77%.
+The business had revenue of $357.94 million during the quarter, compared to analyst estimates of $312.45 million.
 As a group, sell-side analysts expect that Green Dot Co. will post 1.63 EPS for the current year.

+Separately, Zacks Investment Research raised Green Dot from a “hold” rating to a “buy” rating and set a $50.00 price target on the stock in a research note on Monday, August 9th.
+Four research analysts have rated the stock with a hold rating and four have issued a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the stock has an average rating of “Buy” and an average target price of $58.67.

 About Green Dot